 To provide a funding source to enable rate stabilization

 In addition, the Town shall consider - consistent with guidance from the Department of Revenue (DLS Departmental Procedure Manual: Enterprise Funds) - adding to Enterprise Fund budgets a line-item (‘budget surplus”) whose unexpended balance at fiscal year-end would accrue to retained earnings and be available to finance selected future capital needs as identified through the Town’s annual capital planning process.
 These amounts could accumulate as unappropriated retained earnings until the a capital or other need arises, or could be appropriated annually into a Special Purpose Stabilization Fund created to fund capital projects.
-FOR DISCUSSION – WHY IS THIS SEPARATE FROM ENTERPRISE CAPITAL STABILIZATION?

 PROCEDURES